July 31, 2020

-The real Gross Value Added (GVA) was estimated to grow at 4.9 per cent in 2019-20 (second advance estimates) as compared to 6.0 per cent in 2018-19 (first revised estimates).
+The growth of real Gross Value Added (GVA) at basic price was 3.9 per cent in 2019-20 (provisional estimates) compared to 6.0 per cent in 2018-19 (revised estimates).

-The fixed investment rate (ratio of gross fixed capital formation to GDP) was estimated at 27.5 per cent in 2019-20 as compared to 29.0 per cent in 2018-19.
-The growth in real fixed investment was estimated to decline at 0.6 per cent in 2019-20 when compared to 9.8 per cent in 2018-19.
+Fixed investment rate (ratio of gross fixed capital formation to GDP) was estimated at 27.5 per cent in 2019-20 compared to 29.0 per cent in 2018-19.
+The growth in real fixed investment was estimated to decline 0.6 per cent in 2019-20 compared to 9.8 per cent in 2018-19.

-The number of telephone subscribers in India increased from 1172.4 million at the end December 2019 to 1177.02 million at the end of January 2020.
-The overall tele-density in India stood at 87.45 at the end January 2020 – urban tele-density was 144.16 and rural tele-density was 58.03 in this period.
+The number of telephone subscribers in India increased to 1,169.44 million at the end of April 2020.
+The overall tele-density in India stood at 86.66 at the end of April 2020 – urban tele-density was 140.06 and rural tele-density was 58.58 in this period.

 The traffic handled at major ports grew 0.8 per cent to 704.8 million tonnes in 2019-20, up from 699.1 million tonnes in the corresponding period the previous year.

-The total installed capacity for electricity generation was 370,106.46 MW at the end of April 2020, of which, the share of thermal, hydro, renewable and nuclear sources was 62.4 per cent, 12.3 per cent, 23.4 per cent and 1.8 per cent, respectively.
+The total installed capacity for electricity generation was 371,054.12 MW at the end of June 2020.
+Of this, thermal, hydro, renewable, and nuclear sources had a share of 62.3 per cent, 12.3 per cent, 23.6 per cent, and 1.8 per cent, respectively.

-The Rupee exchange rate (Re/US$) stood at 76.2 at the end of April 2020 compared to 74.4 at the end of March 2020.
+The Rupee exchange rate (Re/US$) stood at 75.53 by the end of June 2020 compared to 75.64 at the close of May 2020.

-Net foreign direct investment was US$ 42.7 billion in 2019-20 viz-a-viz US$ 30.7 billion in 2018-19.
+Net foreign direct investment (FDI) was US$ 49.97 billion in 2019-20 viz-a-viz US$ 44.36 billion in 2018-19.

-Note: Conversion rate used for April 2020, Rs 1 = US$ 0.013123
+Note: Conversion rate used for June 2020, Rs 1 = US$ 0.01324